psyjulga/petbook-project/API.md

 index: all pets => e.g. filter by breed
 show: one pet by id => ?
 create: create a new pet

+POSTS
+index: all posts => to show in newsfeed
+show: one post by id => ?
+create: create a new post !! audio / video / null